utn-fra-lse/lpc4337/README.md

 ### pyusb

-This directory has some info on the [pyusb](https://github.com/pyusb/pyusb) Python package, which is used to communicate with the OTG USB on the CIAA board.
+This directory has some info on the [pyusb][pyusb] Python package, which is used to communicate with the OTG USB on the CIAA board.
 Some Python scripts are there also to test the currently supported USB examples.

 ## About multicore projects